 Some individuals benefit from non-standard lifetime allowances.
-On the introduction of the lifetime allowance in 6 April 2006, individuals were able to apply for an increased annual allowance based on their then pension savings (primary protection) or they could take themselves outside the lifetime allowance regime (enhanced protection).
+On the introduction of the lifetime allowance in 6 April 2006, individuals were able to apply for an increased lifetime allowance based on their then pension savings (primary protection) or they could take themselves outside the lifetime allowance regime (enhanced protection).
 Similarly, individuals were able to retain a lifetime allowance of £1.8 million after 6 April 2012, and of £1.5m after 6 April 2014, by applying for fixed protection.
-Similar protection has been introduced for the reduction from 6 April 2014 of the lifetime allowance to £1.25 million.
+And similar protection will be introduced on the reduction of the lifetime allowance from 6 April 2016 to £1million.
 The important point to remember is that both fixed protection and enhanced protection are lost if the individual builds up any additional pension savings.

 From 2012, employers were required by law to start auto-enrolling certain workers into qualifying pension schemes.
-Auto-enrolment applies to workers who have fixed or enhanced protection in the usual way.
-Those workers must opt out of the pension scheme within the one month deadline to ensure they do not lose that protection.
-Employers can provide information to those workers about the implications of auto-enrolment, but they cannot automatically opt them out.
+Employers may auto-enrol workers who have fixed or enhanced protection.
+Those workers should opt out of the pension scheme within the one month deadline to ensure they do not lose that protection.
+Employers can decide not to auto-enrol workers with relevant protection, assuming those workers can be identified.

 Role of trustees and employers